section-engineering-education/engineering-education/articles/build-a-websockets-powered-tic-tac-toe-with-adonisjs/index.md

 This happens every time the browser reloads, so the connection is always established.

-## Server Emissions
+### Server emissions

-Events sent by your client to the server can [trigger emissions](https://adonisjs.com/docs/4.1/websocket-server#_methods) to
+Events sent by your client to the server can [trigger emissions](https://adonisjs.com/docs/4.1/websocket-server#_methods) to:

-1. Yourself using `this.socket.emit`
+1. Yourself using `this.socket.emit`.
-2. Several connected clients using `this.socket.emitTo`
+2. Several connected clients using `t=his.socket.emitTo`.
-3. All other connected clients except yourself using `this.socket.broadcast`
+3. All other connected clients except yourself using `this.socket.broadcast`.
-4. All connected clients including yourself using `this.socket.broadcastToAll`
+4. All connected clients including yourself using `this.socket.broadcastToAll`.

 This game utilizes 1 and 2.
 For example, when player1 makes a mark ("X") on the board, they send the board's index.
 The server then **emitsTo** player2 with player1's mark ("X") and the board index.